 - 1. If you qualify for the activity fee budget (see Section AA(8) of the Student Code of Conduct), the accounting clerk of College Life Services will give you the SAFB request forms and explain the rules and regulations of the SAFB. - 2.
-Return your completed SAFB request form to College Life Services.
-Your budget request will be reviewed by the accounting clerk, and a time will be scheduled for you to appear before the SAFB to explain your budget requests in relation to your program. - 3.
+Return your completed SAFB request form to College Life Services. - 3.
 The SAFB will deliberate and forward its recommendation to the vice president for student services for approval. - 4.
 Student organizations will be notified, via e-mail address, of the SAFB's decision within two weeks.